wolfSSL/wolfsentry/examples/notification-demo/udp_to_dbus/README.md

 # UDP to DBUS Notification example

-This is a demonstration application daemon uses `../../tests/test-config.json` to show wolfSentry notifications with the `log_server`.
+This is a demonstration application daemon that relays wolfSentry notifications, received from the `log_server`, to the desktop DBUS facility, according to the configuration in `../notify-config.json`.

+For more information, see [`../log_server/README.md`](../log_server/README.md).

 ## Building the demo